IMirandaM/BiVLC/README.md

 ### Source Data
 - image and caption are from COCO 2017 validation split.
-- negative_caption is a text description generated from the COCO caption by SUGARCREPE.
+- negative_caption is a text description generated from the COCO caption by SugarCrepe.

 ### Dataset curation
 <p align="center">